asadsalman/docker-tutorial/README.md

 netcat -v first 3000
 ```

 At this point, both containers should show that you have successfully established a TCP connection.
-Anything you type now in the shell, followed by the enter/return key, will be echoed on the other side, indicating a successfuly TCP conneciton.
+Anything you type now in the shell, followed by the enter/return key, will be echoed on the other side, indicating a successful TCP conneciton.